The history of Scotch Pond in Richmond, British Columbia

 Origins and Early Use

 The pond was dredged and partially enclosed, creating a sheltered basin where fishing boats, particularly gillnetters, could be moored safely.
-The fishermen also used the pond for other activities related to maintaining their boats and preparing for the fishing season.
-The Scottish fishermen’s prominence in the community is what led to the area being referred to as “Scotch Pond.”
+The site also supported activities related to maintaining boats and preparing for the fishing season.

 Role in the Fishing Industry

 By the 1880s and early 1900s, Steveston had become a booming fishing village, home to dozens of canneries and hundreds of fishermen.
 Scotch Pond played a vital role in supporting the infrastructure of this industry, providing a safe space for boat repairs and seasonal storage.
-Scottish fishermen were known for their involvement in the gillnet fishery, and their boats often docked in Scotch Pond when not in use.
+Many of the fishers and boatbuilders associated with the area were Japanese Canadian (e.g., Atagi Boatworks near the head of the slough), alongside other communities working out of Steveston.

 Decline of the Fishing Industry